Vauxhall Crossland X review - Practicality, comfort and boot space

-Practicality is the Crossland’s strong point.
-The tall, upright and square body means there’s loads of room inside for passengers and luggage, with plenty of storage solutions dotted about the cabin.
+Practicality is a strong point for the Crossland X. The tall, upright and square body means there’s loads of room inside for passengers and luggage, with plenty of storage solutions dotted about the cabin.
 It’s only available with five seats but there should be more than enough space inside for most families.

-At 4,212mm long it’s slightly shorter than the Meriva, though being a few milimetres wider (1,825mm vs 1,812mm) gives it a more purposeful stance.
+At 4,212mm long, the Crossland X is slightly shorter than the previous Meriva, though being a few millimetres wider (1,825mm vs 1,812mm) gives it a more purposeful stance.
 The black body cladding raises its profile, while scuff plates front and rear give the Crossland X a sense of style so important in today’s market.

 Those dimensions are broadly similar to the Mokka’s, but make it considerably larger than a Nissan Juke.
 Parking is a little tricky in the Crossland X due to the long dashboard and steeply sloped bonnet, but a short overhang at the rear means reversing is simpler.

 There is no denying the Crossland X is a practical car.
 In the transition from MPV to SUV, the versatile family car has lost none of its family-friendly flair.
 There is loads of room up front, while in the back you’ll find space for three adults thanks to the fact that there’s plenty of head and shoulder room.